york9675/YorkNotify/README.md

 Before you begin, ensure that you have the following:

 - **A Computer** with macOS.
 - **Xcode** installed (requires macOS 13 or higher to support development for iOS 15 and above).
-You can download Xcode from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835).
+You can download Xcode from the [App Store](https://apps.apple.com/us/app/xcode/id497799835).
 - **iPhone/iPad** (physical device or simulator) requires iOS 15 or higher.
 - **Apple Developer Account** (free or paid) for code signing and device testing.